 So far, we have covered the following in this article series:

-Marketing research done in 2012 by email and social media marketing company Vertical Response found that:
+A study of small businesses done in 2012 by email and social media marketing company Vertical Response found that:

 - More than half of all small businesses surveyed spent 1-3 hours or more creating a blog post.